 Most reasonable, intelligent people would think that once you buy a movie or CD then you have the right to watch it or listen to it however you want.

 And they’d usually be wrong.

-In the United States and UK, there are two similar concepts called Fair Use (US) and Fair Dealing (UK).
+In the United States and the UK, there are two similar concepts called Fair Use (US) and Fair Dealing (UK).
 In broad terms, they talk about whether making a copy of something is ‘fair’ or whether it infringes on the copyright owner – normally the musician or studio.
 They were both conceived to stop plagiarism and blatant copyright abuse.
 But, the lobbyists for the major music and movie studios have resisted modernizing these regulations.
-In some cases, they’ve even managed to overturn changes, and reverting these rules back to their pre-digital strength.
+In some cases, they’ve even managed to overturn changes and revert these rules back to their pre-digital strength.